elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 ## Image Joint-Embedding Predictive Architectures

-I-JEPA [@assran2023ijepa] is a self-supervised learning method for images, which predicts **latent representations** of masked target regions, encouraging the model to preserve predictable, semantically meaningful information while ignoring unpredictable pixel-level details.
+I-JEPA [@assran2023ijepa] is a self-supervised learning method for images that predicts **latent representations** of masked target regions rather than their pixels.
+This encourages the model to capture predictable, semantically meaningful information without reproducing every low-level detail.

 ## I-JEPA contexts and targets